 She writes and speaks on tax, business, non-profit and leadership topics and she is frequently asked to give motivational speeches to youth delivering a message that emphasizes the importance of education, commitment and perseverance in pursuing their dreams.

 When her daughters were young, she spent significant time assisting her two daughters' softball and volleyball teams.
 "We spent countless nights and weekends practicing and training, and we traveled to more places than I can remember, but I treasure every experience with them, even my broken fingers and other minor injuries along the way.
-My daughters (and I) learned many valuable life lessons through their athletic experiences.
+My daughters and I learned many valuable life lessons through their athletic experiences.
 I’m so proud of what they accomplished.
 Not many mothers can brag about having a daughter who was the winning pitcher for four Little League World Series Championship Teams.
-I’m even more proud of the incredible women they have become."
+I’m even more proud of the incredible professional women they have become."
 Both of her daughters, as well as her son-in-law, graduated from Baylor University with advanced degrees.
 One of her daughters is a graduate of Baylor Law.

-Dean Teague also believes in heart-healthy living.
-She participated in numerous triathlons, marathons, trail runs and other such events.
+Professor Teague also believes in heart-healthy living.
+She participated in numerous triathlons, marathons, and trail runs and currently does Spartan events.
 She remembers her first full marathon and her first full Ironman triathlon as some of her most challenging experiences in life.
 "Endurance races are true tests of your physical and mental tenacity.
 When my son-in-law first said we should sign up for an Ironman (swim 2.4 miles, cycle 112 miles and run 26.
 2 miles) I told him he was crazy!
 That sounded impossible.
 Finding the training time, as well as the resolve, to push one's body to its physical limits and beyond while meeting all your professional and personal commitments was a daunting juggling act," she adds, "but training with good friends and my son-in-law – as well as that feeling of accomplishment when you cross the finish line – made it all worthwhile."
-Her favorite place to train is Cameron Park in Waco.
-"The trails and hills are daunting but the park and river are beautiful.
-Truly experiencing the outdoors and pushing yourself to accomplish challenging feats are experiences that renew my soul and deepen my admiration for the majesty of God's spectacular creations all around us."
+She still enjoys running and other outdoor activities.

-Dean Teague and her husband Ted are active members of the Waco community.
-Dean Teague also enjoys oil painting, cooking, baking, traveling, although she readily admits she has little time for these activities.
-Time with her grandchildren, however, is a priority and a joy.
+Teague and her husband Ted are active members of the Waco community.
+Professor Teague also enjoys oil painting, cooking, baking, traveling, and time with her children and grandchildren, which is a high priority and joy.